loda-lang/loda-programs/programs/oeis/list2.md

 * [A268514](http://oeis.org/A268514) ([L23 program](268/A268514.asm)): a(0)=0; thereafter a(2n+1)=3*a(n)+1, a(2n)=2*a(n)+a(n-1)+1.
 * [A268581](http://oeis.org/A268581) ([L05 program](268/A268581.asm)): a(n) = 2*n^2 + 8*n + 5.
 * [A268586](http://oeis.org/A268586) ([L23 program](268/A268586.asm)): Expansion of (x^3*(3*x - 2))/(2*x - 1)^3.
+* [A268622](http://oeis.org/A268622) ([L60 program](268/A268622.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or vertically adjacent neighbor totalling two no more than once.
 * [A268633](http://oeis.org/A268633) ([L14 program](268/A268633.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or vertically adjacent neighbor totalling two exactly once.
 * [A268644](http://oeis.org/A268644) ([L12 program](268/A268644.asm)): a(n) = 4*n^3 - 3*n^2 - 2*n - 1.
 * [A268676](http://oeis.org/A268676) ([L19 program](268/A268676.asm)): a(n) = A101080(n,A268823(3+n)), where A101080(x,y) gives the Hamming distance between binary expansions of x and y.